Berkshire: Rugby

 Reading is a centre for rugby union football.
 The Premiership team London Irish were for 20 years tenants at the Madejski Stadium before their move back to SW London at a new stadium in Brentford.

 Newbury's rugby union club, Newbury R.F.C. (the Newbury 'Blues'), is based in the town.
 In the 2004–05 season, the club finished second in the National Two division earning promotion to National One.
 Newbury had previously won National Four South (now renamed as National Three South) in 1996–97 with a 100% win record.
 In 2010–11 the club finished bottom of National League 2S, with a single win and twenty-nine defeats.
 The club was founded in 1928 and in 1996 moved to a new purpose-built ground at Monks Lane, which has since hosted England U21 fixtures.

 Ice hockey

-The Bracknell Bees Ice Hockey Club are former national champions, who play in the English Premier League.
+The Bracknell Bees ice hockey club are former national champions, who play in the English Premier League.

 Slough Jets also play in the English Premier League winning the title in 2007.
-Slough Jets also won the play-offs in 2005–06, 2007–08, 2009–10 & 2011–12.
+Slough Jets also won the play-offs in 2005–06, 2007–08, 2009–10 and 2011–12.
 They also won the EPIH Cup in 2010–11.
 Slough Jets have been in the EPIHL since 1999.